The Issue - Protect Access to Wound Care

 Millions of Americans suffer from chronic wounds that are hard to heal and require the use of skin substitutes, which physicians use because they improve patient outcomes.
 Many of these products are made from amniotic membranes (donated human placental tissue after birth) and are highly effective in treating persistent and chronic wounds, such as diabetic foot ulcers, venous leg ulcers, and pressure wounds.
 Patients rely on skin substitute products to avoid limb amputations, which double the risk of dying within five years for diabetic patients.

-Take Action by September 12
+Take Action Now

 Take Action by December 31